NVIDIA/cuda-quantum/docs/sphinx/install.rst

 Building from Source
 ------------------------------

+Instructions for building the Python wheels from source are given in the section :ref:`<install-python-wheels>`.
-For more information about building CUDA Quantum from source, we refer to the `CUDA Quantum GitHub repository`_.
+For more information about building the entire C++ and Python API from source, we refer to the `CUDA Quantum GitHub repository`_.

 .. _CUDA Quantum GitHub repository: https://github.com/NVIDIA/cuda-quantum/blob/main/Building.md